zeusops/operationbot/README.md

 # Generates docs/build/html/
 ```

-To browse the site version of the documentation you just built, run:
+To browse the web version of the documentation you just built, run:

 ```shell
 make docs-serve